goonengine/til/reflection/c#-reflection-type-method.md

 # Usage of Reflection
-It's useful for getting values of an instance.
+It's useful that the way of getting values of an instance.

 ``` C#
 public class Hero {